scipipe/scipipe/README.md

-This is a work in progress, so more information will come as the library is developed, but to give a hint about what is coming, this is how you can write a simple NGS (sequence alignment) bioinformatics workflow already today, using this library:
+This is a work in progress, so more information will come as the library is developed, but to give a hint about what is coming, this is how you can write a simple NGS (sequence alignment) bioinformatics workflow already today, using this library, implementing a few steps of an [NGS bioinformatics tutorial](uppnex.se/twiki/do/view/Courses/NgsIntro1502/ResequencingAnalysis) held at [SciLifeLab](http://www.scilifelab.se) in Uppsala in February 2015:

 ```go
 package main